Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

 # Apache Kafka Connect support on Azure Event Hubs

 This document will walk you through integrating Kafka Connect with Azure Event Hubs and deploying basic FileStreamSource and FileStreamSink connectors.
+While these connectors are not meant for production use, they demonstrate an end-to-end Kafka Connect Scenario where Azure Event Hubs masquerades as a Kafka broker.

 ## Prerequisites